Super Facts & Figures

 5.1.
 Carry-forward concessional contributions

-From 1 July 2019, if your total super balance is less than $500,000 on 30 June of the previous financial year, you may be able to contribute more than the before-tax contributions cap by using any unused cap amounts from previous financial years.
-This is called a ‘carry forward’ contribution’.
-You can use the carry forward unused amounts from 1 July 2018, for up to a maximum five years (therefore a 2018-19 unused cap amount that is not used by the end of 2023-24 will expire).
+Starting from 1 July 2018, if your total super balance is less than $500,000 on 30 June of the previous financial year, you can contribute more than the usual before-tax contributions cap by using any unused cap amounts from previous years.
+This is known as a ‘carry forward’ contribution.
+You can carry forward unused amounts from 1 July 2018, for up to five years.
+For example, an unused cap amount from 2018-19 must be used by the end of 2023-24, or it will expire.

 For more information on carry-forward of unused concessional contributions, see here.